broeker/spacebook-demo/content/pages/30-advanced/30_00_advanced.md

 title: Advanced settings
 date: Last Modified
 permalink: /advanced/

-tags: foo
+tags:
-comments: 0
+  - advanced

 eleventyNavigation:
   key: Advanced settings
-  order: 50
+  order: 170
 ---

 The following sections outline some of the things you can do with your spacebook that take a bit more work to set up, but never fear: